ibm-cloud-docs/discovery/using.md

 ## The Discovery data schema
 {: #discovery-schema}

 Start out by getting to know the {{site.data.keyword.discoveryshort}} JSON.
 To understand how to build a query using the {{site.data.keyword.discoveryshort}} Query Language, you need to be familiar with the JSON produced by {{site.data.keyword.discoveryshort}} after it enriches the documents in your collection.
-Once you are familiar with the data schema of your documents, it will be easier to write queries in the {{site.data.keyword.discoveryshort}} Query Language.
-There are three ways to do this.
+After you are familiar with the data schema of your documents, it is easier to write queries in the {{site.data.keyword.discoveryshort}} Query Language.
+Review the following three ways to write queries in the {{site.data.keyword.discoveryshort}} Query Language:

   1. In the {{site.data.keyword.discoveryshort}} Tooling, open the **Manage data** screen, choose the collection that contains the {{site.data.keyword.IBM_notm}} Press Releases.
 Click the **View Data Schema** button.
 The **View data schema** screen displays the fields and values in your transformed documents two ways: by document (**Document view**), or by field (**Collection view**).
-A maximum of 50 documents will display in **Document view**. **Collection view** will display the fields in the entire collection.
+A maximum of 50 documents displays in **Document view**. **Collection view** displays the fields in the entire collection.

     In the **Collection view**, under `enriched_text`, you can examine the enrichments you applied to your collection.
 Click on `categories`, `concepts`, `entities`, and `sentiment` to see how your collection was enriched with Watson insights.

   1. Run an "empty" query to view the JSON.
 On the **View data schema** screen, click the **Build queries** button, then click **Run Query**.
 The results display on the right, under two tabs, **Summary** (an overview of the query results) and **JSON**.
 Start by opening the **JSON** tab.

-     -  Each of the four documents will be preceded by an `id` number.
+     -  Each of the four documents is preceded by an `id` number.
      -  Scroll down to the `enriched_text` field.
 Examine each enrichment to learn about the JSON fields you can query on.

         ![Default configuration fields](images/JSON.png)